whitneyburton/portfolios/students/1511/chads_portfolio.md

 ways you supported the larger Turing community

 Within my first week at Turing, I was pleasantly surprised by the connectedness and thoughtfulness of the members of the community.
 It was a privilege to participate in both helping and receiving help from people in our cohort.
 I specifically remember helping a small group of students pseudo-coding through the crack method of our enigma project.
 Moreover, I spent a lot of time over Christmas break pairing with Nate and Hedy; we worked through some of Josh's waypoints as well as exercisms.

 ## Review

 ### Notes

-( Leave blanks for reviewers )
+* Individual projects show some speed bumps -- missing the upward trajectory that we'd prefer to see
+* Both projects rocky; one wasn't clearly better than the other; want to see a review of your updated Enigma project
+* Group work OK but needs black thursday to turn out successfully
+* Seems like your projects are under-performing relative to your technical skill - would like to see you reflecting on what is missing here and hopefully be able to tweak your process in the future to improve these results
+* would like to see you getting involved with extra-curric student groups and activities -- think your personality could help give momentum to these kind of things and get them off the ground

 ### Outcome

-( Leave blanks for reviewers )
+* __A End-of-Module Assessment:__ 3
+* __B Individual Work & Projects:__ 2*
+* __C Group Work & Projects:__ 3
+* __D Community Participation:__ 3
+* __E Peer & Instructor Feedback:__ 3